MinhThuanPhung/Project-2-Carbon-Emission-Analysis/README.md

 | India        | 1535.88   |
 | USA          | 1332.60   |
 | South Africa | 1119.27   |

+Spain, Luxembourg and Germany are top 3 countries  with the highest contribution to carbon emissions.

 #### The trend of carbon footprints (PCFs) over the years